kaloyan-marinov/resources-on-various-topics/2018-10-11-hh-mm-jack-diederich-stop-writing-classes.md

 you were taught that classes give us the following lovely things:
 ]

 - separation of concerns

 - decoupling

 - encapsulation

 - implementation hiding

 I haven't used those words in 15 years
 (since I graduated).
 Anytime you hear someone using one of those words, they're trying to pull a fast one on you.
 It just doesn't come up.

-    And even if it does come up,
-    people mean different things when they use them.
+And even if [those terms do] come up, people mean different things when they use them.
-    It's not useful for furthering conversation.
+[They're] not useful for furthering conversation.

 ---

-lots of you use 3rd-party APIs in your day-to-day job
+Lots of you use 3rd-party APIs in your day-to-day job.

-anytime you have to use someone else's code, the first thing you have to do is read it
+Anytime you have to use someone else's code, the first thing you have to do is read it.

 ---

-The overuse of classes...
+[An example of] The overuse of classes...

-lots of time people think you might need something later - you don't.
+Lots of time people think you might need something later - you don't.

 Or you can just do it later; if it comes up, you know, do it.

 ```python